bandrewfisher/blackjack_rust/README.md

 # Blackjack

 A pixel-art blackjack game built in Rust with macroquad.
-Place your bets, hit or stand, and try to beat the dealer.
 Runs as a native desktop app or in the browser via WebAssembly.

 ## Running